-Our gathered worship time is on Sundays at 11:00 a.m.
+Our gathered worship time is on Sundays at 10:45 a.m.
 During this time, we aim to glorify God by praying, singing His praises, giving back our monetary offerings to Him, and listening to God’s Word preached.
+Toward the end of the service, anyone who is a believer in Jesus Christ is invited to partake in the Lord's Supper together.
 The focus of our worship is always God.
 We aim to be true to Him and His Word in our singing and our sermons.

 Other things you should know about our worship services:

-We provide childcare for kids up to age 4.
+We provide childcare for kids up to age 4 during our 10:45 service, as well as children's church during part of that same service for our K-3rd graders.
 All our childcare workers have been screened for the safety of our children.